 The Eco Directive is an objective approach to addressing human problems through observation and implementation of free R&D. Mother Nature is the only honorable system of governance worthy of universal acceptance.
 She is an unbiased logic to be recognized and trusted by all regardless of class, race, tribe, or nation.
 She is an intelligence which has spent the last 3.8 billion years creating order out of chaos with no other agenda than to create, sustain, and evolve life.
 She has on display countless examples of successful design solutions to be utilized by those who recognize they themselves are products of the same wisdom.
 Those who follow her logic also understand that a government with disregard for her decentralized intellectual property will limit their intellectual capacity to govern the lives of others—and will ultimately endanger the global ecosystem in its entirety.

-The concept of what is most beneficial for humanity has been shaped by a small group of individuals within our species.
-The promotion of colonialism and the belief in cultural superiority have diminished the use of sustainable practices.
+The world we now live in has been shaped through the brute force of a small group of individuals within our species.
+The promotion of colonialism and the belief in cultural superiority have diminished the use of sustainable practices world wide.
 Prioritizing materialism and mass production has elevated GDP above human welfare, leading to a global ecological crisis.
-To shift direction, it is essential to challenge those in power who encourage adherence to a failing system through cultural and religious divisions.
-Politicians influenced by corporate funding, tied to corporate agendas, often divert attention by focusing on irrelevant cultural matters.
-True self-worth should come from community contributions and personal interactions, not from material possessions like cars, homes, and bank accounts, which are falsely portrayed as threatened by opposing factions.
+To evolve past our adolescence will require us to challenge those in power who maintain adherence to a failing system by way of diversion tactics.
+Politicians influenced by corporate funding, tied to corporate agendas, who draw attention away from their financiers by shifting focus to matters of culture and tribe.

 The relevance of capitalism may be debated, but its cyclical nature is undeniable.
 In its current late stage, capitalism is controlled by corporations with government support, making it nearly impossible for even the most ethical politicians to enact policies against corporate interests.
 Therefore, it falls upon us as citizens to gather individuals with the necessary expertise to devise viable alternatives.
 We must present these options transparently, despite facing misinformation aimed at discrediting any changes that would impact corporate profits.

 It is time to contemplate the kind of society we might have embraced if we had been presented with ecologically sustainable options for communities and infrastructure instead of the current consumer-driven, growth-oriented model.
 Would a system focused on communal dedication and sharing rather than individual competition for material wealth have been more appealing?
 Acknowledging that a competitive system inevitably results in wealth concentration at the top, to the detriment of others and the environment, wouldn't we have preferred a more equitable structure?
-Had we foreseen the negative impacts of car ownership on our lifestyles, housing, and environment, might we have opted for a different infrastructure?
+Had we foreseen the negative impacts of the automobile on our lifestyles, housing, and environment, might we have opted for an infrastructure which does not demand car ownership?
 It is time to hold accountable those responsible for the irresponsible use of energy and resources.
 We must collectively see through their diversion tactics and realize that they pose an existential threat, not the opposing political party, and demand that they fund the research and development of sustainable alternatives.

 As followers of the Eco Directive, we hereby state the following:

-We believe that during the onset of the Industrial Revolution, we should have had the opportunity to pursue a sustainable model for humanity.
-However, this chance was denied to us by the "titans of industry" who prioritized growth at any cost over establishing a fair and ecologically responsible society.
-The infrastructure we rely on today was predominantly shaped by the automotive and fossil fuel industries, without proper consideration for societal and ecological well-being.
+We believe that during the onset of the Industrial Revolution, we were entitled to pursue a sustainable lifestyle mandated by ecological law.
+However, this chance was denied to us by the "Titans of Industry" who prioritized growth for profit over establishing a fair and ecologically responsible society.
+The infrastructure we rely on today was predominantly shaped by the automotive and fossil fuel industries, without proper due diligence for anthropological needs and ecological impact.
 While we acknowledge the utility of automobiles for inter-village travel, we assert that they serve no purpose in the daily life of a functional community.
-We advocate for the profits generated by these industries to be channeled towards the development of environmentally responsible environments and infrastructure that benefit all life, rather than perpetuating inefficient and harmful systems for their own gain.
+We advocate for the profits generated by these industries to be channeled towards the development of communities and infrastructure guided by current understanding of anthropology and ecology.
 We consider this a rational and just solution to address both the housing crisis and climate emergency.

 We firmly believe that connection with nature is an inherent human right essential to our well-being.
 Human habitats should offer a rich sensory experience through the integration of natural elements and ecosystems.
-The capitalist system has led to the consolidation of services by corporations, diminishing our bond with nature and eroding opportunities for self-sustaining communities and self-governance.
-Our detachment from natural rewards has fostered a reliance on consumer goods at the expense of our physical and mental health.
+The capitalist system has led to the consolidation of services by corporations and private land ownership, diminishing our bond with nature and eroding opportunities for self-sustaining communities and self-governance.
+Our detachment from community and natural rewards has fostered a reliance on consumer goods at the expense of our physical and mental health.
 We advocate for community-led development free from corporate influence as a means to restore this balance.

 We reject the notion of an "us-against-them" mentality and refuse to justify our participation in the current capitalist system on grounds of entitlement.
 We commit to minimizing our resource consumption within this framework as we strive for change.
 We assert that "personal rights" lose their validity if they harm or exploit other forms of life, regardless of race or species.
+We willingly forgo established rights that are inequitable and unsustainable which should never have been granted.
 We vehemently oppose any claims of supremacy based on race or culture.
-We only acknowledge governmental authority that actively works towards sustainability through ecological wisdom.
+We only acknowledge those with authority who actively work towards sustainability through ecological wisdom.

 We pledge to reduce our reliance on products derived from the exploitation of marginalized communities while promoting the localization of jobs and services.
 We aim to support colonized cultures in reclaiming their traditional practices, drawing on their deep-rooted ecological knowledge and respecting the limits of their regional ecosystems.
 We aspire to serve as a conduit for sharing sustainable practices advocated by the Eco Directive among diverse cultures.